 In 2017, footprints discovered in New Mexico suggested that humans may have been present in the region as long ago as 21,000–23,000 BC.

-In 2017, graduates of four-year colleges in New Mexico had some of the lowest student debt burdens in the U.S., averaging $21,237.
+In 2017, graduates of four-year colleges in New Mexico had some of the lowest student debt burdens in the U.S., owing an average of $21,237.

-In 2017, the New Mexico lottery scholarship, which originally covered 100% of tuition, decreased to 60%.
+In 2017, the New Mexico lottery scholarship decreased to covering 60% of tuition.

 In 2018, Netflix chose New Mexico for its first U.S. production hub, pledging to spend over $1 billion over the next decade to create one of the largest film studios in North America at Albuquerque Studios.

-In 2018, Republican Herrell narrowly lost to Democrat Xochitl Torres Small in New Mexico's Second Congressional District.
+In 2018, Republican Herrell narrowly lost to Democrat Xochitl Torres Small.

-In 2018, a state judge ruled that New Mexico was violating the constitutional rights of at-risk students by not providing them with sufficient education.
+In 2018, a state judge ruled that New Mexico was violating the constitutional rights of at-risk students by failing to provide them with sufficient education.

 In 2018, the top countries of origin for New Mexico's immigrants were Mexico, the Philippines, India, Germany and Cuba.

-In 2018, the value of the New Mexico lottery scholarship slightly increased, and new legislation was passed to outline available funds per institution type.
+In 2018, the value of the New Mexico lottery scholarship slightly increased, and new legislation was passed to outline what funds are available per type of institution.

 New Mexico ranked as the most popular retirement destination in 2018, with an estimated 42% of new residents being retired.

-Since 2018, New Mexico has been led by Governor Michelle Lujan Grisham and Lieutenant Governor Howie Morales, both of the Democratic Party.
+Since 2018, New Mexico has been led by Governor Michelle Lujan Grisham and Lieutenant Governor Howie Morales, both of the Democratic Party, along with other Democratic constitutional officers.

-In April 2019, in response to a court ruling, New Mexico increased teacher salaries, funded an extended school year, expanded prekindergarten childhood education programs, and developed a budget formula for delivering more funding to schools that serve at-risk and low-income students.
+In April 2019, responding to a court order, New Mexico increased teacher salaries, funded an extended school year, expanded prekindergarten education programs, and developed a budget formula for at-risk schools.

 A program enacted in 2019 provides benefits to media companies that commit to investing in the state for at least a decade and that use local talent, crew, and businesses.

-As of 2019, the Los Alamos National Laboratory accounted for 24,000 direct and indirect jobs and over $3 billion in annual federal investment.
+As of 2019, the Los Alamos National Laboratory alone accounts for 24,000 direct and indirect jobs and over $3 billion in annual federal investment.

-In 2019, New Mexico United, a soccer team, began playing in the second tier USL Championship.
+In 2019, New Mexico United began playing in the second tier USL Championship soccer league.

-In 2019, New Mexico was the first U.S. state to decriminalize possession of drug paraphernalia.
+In 2019, it was the first U.S. state to decriminalize possession of drug paraphernalia.

 On March 11, 2020, the COVID-19 pandemic was confirmed to have reached the U.S. state of New Mexico.